-But the most successful membership organizations today have added a new technology to their martech mix — a customer data platform (CDP) to help them unify all data they collect across the aforementioned systems and then leverage that data in real time for marketing.
+But the most successful membership organizations today have added a new solution to their technology mix — a customer data platform (CDP) — to help them unify all data they collect across the aforementioned systems and then activate it across channels.

-- 1) First-party data unification: A CDP brings together all of your membership data across systems — including any membership management software you may use — into a single profile database, simultaneously eliminating those inhibiting data silos, which can cause headaches across the organization (especially for marketing).
-By consolidating all member and prospective member data in one place – whether its member status, behavioral & engagement data, demographics, location, or other data — you save tons of time on manual data uploads, exports, and list segmentation.
+- 1) First-party data unification: A CDP brings together all of your membership data across systems — including any membership management software you may use — into a single profile database that is accessible to your marketing and growth-focused business teams.
+By consolidating all existing member and prospective member data in one place – whether it’s membership status, behavioral and engagement data, past donations, marketing consent preferences, demographics, location, or other data — you save tons of time on manual data uploads, exports, and list segmentation.

 - 2) First-party data activation: The data you collect in a CDP is immediately available for activation to help you more effectively personalize individual experiences.
-Connect your core marketing technologies, including your aforementioned membership management software, to your CDP so you can enrich member profiles and build new segments that can be sent to all of your digital channels for targeting (e.g., email, web, Google, Facebook).
+Connect your core marketing and member engagement technologies to your CDP so you can enrich member profiles and build new segments that can be sent to all of your digital channels for targeting (e.g., email, web, Google, Facebook).
 Machine learning in the CDP enables you to deliver more effective one-to-one experiences based on each individual’s attributes, preferences, and behaviors.

-Simply put, membership organizations with customer data platforms have realized there is untapped potential in their marketing programs:
+Simply put, membership organizations with a pure-play customer data platform like BlueConic in their stacks have realized there is untapped potential in their marketing programs.

-Data that can drive new initiatives, refine existing ones, and lead to improved performance metrics: from membership growth and engagement to greater retention and revenue.
+They can better utilize their data to drive new initiatives, refine existing ones, and improve tactical and strategic metrics: from membership growth to increased donations.